dflaten/photo-video-backup/README.md

 Currently I have ~21,000 photos and 1,900 videos to store and I've decided to use S3 to back them up as the costs aren't too bad.

 ## Backup Process
-I will use [restic](https://restic.readthedocs.io/en/stable/index.html) to backup my photos/videos and the database from immich to S3.
+I will use [rclone](https://rclone.org/) with the bash script in this repo to backup my photos/videos and the database from immich to S3.

 You may find the aws cli useful for verification on your immich machine, you can install with snap by using:
 `snap install aws-cli --classic`